ImanRS1/RSS-News/README.md

 ## RSS-News

-Using 10 different RSS feeds, this Next.js TypeScript project parses, filters and displays the news in order of publishing date.
-The utility functions makes sure not to publish any duplicate news articles as well as specifying the different categories based on the article.
-The test coverage mainly constists of unit testing of the utility functions using Jest, however test coverage needs to be extended.
+Using 10 different RSS feeds, this Next.js TypeScript project parses, filters, and displays the news in order of publishing date.
+The utility functions make sure not to publish any duplicate news articles, as well as specify the different categories based on the article.
+The test coverage mainly consists of unit testing the utility functions using Jest; however, test coverage needs to be extended.